Blog: Who is responsible when a robot injures a nearby worker? Manager, recognize the safety and responsibility issues

 I think it is dangerous to presume that collaborative robots are completely safe for humans.
 The pre-programmed movements of a robot can be easily predicted.
 Conversely, humans are very unpredictable in their movements.
 The employee’s safety is compromised if the gripper of a collaborative robot has sharp edges or the collaborative robot is programmed to handle heavy items or items with sharp edges.
 The collaboration between a collaborative robot and a human being has an inherent risk of contact.

 A risk analysis that specifies the types of possible hazardous situations caused by a collaborative robot in a detailed manner must be conducted before a collaborative robot is taken into use.
-It is not enough that the collaborative robot itself is a safe colleague: light, round-edged and with limited strength, energy and speed.
-Even if the robot itself has been proven to be safe by the manufacturer, the gripper of the robot, the shape of the objects handled by the robot and the operating environment can cause unexpected risks.
+It is not enough that the collaborative robot itself is a safe colleague: light, round-edged, and with limited strength, energy and speed.
+Even if the robot itself has been proven to be safe by the manufacturer, the gripper of the robot, the shape of the objects handled by the robot, and the operating environment can cause unexpected risks.
 This is why it is imperative to test the collaborative robot’s movements and the possibility of contact in an authentic setting.

 Risk analysis is an ongoing process

 Risk analyses must cover all possible scenarios: in which circumstances can robots and humans collide, what can go wrong and how are any possible problems solved.
 In most cases, the greatest risk in the operation of a collaborative robot is related to unexpected circumstances.
-The results of a risk analysis may indicate that the robot’s strength or speed must be weakened and slowed down in order to reduce the risk of accidents.
+The results of risk analysis may indicate that the robot’s strength or speed must be weakened and slowed down in order to reduce the risk of accidents.

 Carrying out a risk analysis requires strong measurement and qualification expertise.
 The measurement of impact force and surface pressures alone includes a variety of variables that are difficult to model.
-The integrator or manufacturer of the collaborative robot are typically responsible for carrying out a risk analysis and the certification/validation of the robotic application.
+The integrator or manufacturer of the collaborative robot is typically responsible for carrying out a risk analysis and the certification/validation of the robotic application.
 A new risk analysis must be performed even if minor changes in the manufacturing process are made.
 Risk management and assessment require constant efforts.

 Who is responsible?

 It is important to address the question of responsibility in the procurement of a collaborative robot.
-The procurement process typically includes an integrator who is in charge of the robot’s integration into the manufacturing process, the functionality of the application, risk analyses and safety.
+The procurement process typically includes an integrator who is in charge of the robot’s integration into the manufacturing process, the functionality of the application, risk analyses, and safety.
 However, it is good to keep in mind that, in almost all accidents, the company itself is held responsible for ensuring safety, not the supplier or integrator of the collaborative robot.

-Acquiring robots or collaborative robot does not provide a ready-made solution.
+Acquiring robots or collaborative robots does not provide a ready-made solution.
 Instead, they must always be applied appropriately in their unique manufacturing processes.
 Because of this, safety must always be ensured professionally and carefully on a case-by-case basis.
 Major advances in safety and sensor technology are being made at a tremendous speed, allowing for new ways of collaboration between humans and robots.